A:First, create a free user account, then choose a path:

 Enter the course that’s offered at your current school, then click Search for Matches.
 You’ll see a list of schools that offer a course that your current school

 has said will transfer back.
-You can use filters to narrow the results by distance from zip code, state, tuition, size, public or private, by your marked favorites,
+You can use filters to narrow the results by distance from zip code, state, tuition & fees, size, public or private, by your marked favorites,

 or even one specific school – allowing you to choose the most efficient and convenient option to stay on track.

 Note: results are not guaranteed and only represent the schools in the Transferology network.
 Other institutions may offer credit for the courses you’ve taken, or have transfer agreements with your current school.

 View the school profiles and contact the institutions directly whose data isn’t yet available, or contact your advisor.